 “Philosophy,” as William James put it, “is an attempt to think without arbitrariness or dogmatism about the fundamental issues.”
 Colby’s philosophy program challenges students to understand what it means to live morally in an often unjust world, to deliberate rationally about knowledge, freedom, and meaning, and to appreciate deeply the natural and aesthetic dimensions of our lives.
 Our courses provide the historical depth, cosmopolitan breadth, and multiplicity of perspectives necessary for participating in the philosophical conversation that spans human history and reaches around the globe.
 The Philosophy Department cultivates skills in effective writing, close reading, clear reasoning, and creative thinking, enabling students to join this ongoing conversation.
 Philosophy prepares students for professional careers and a lifetime of intellectual engagement in a complex and changing world.

-Professors Daniel Cohen and Jill Gordon; Associate Professors James Behuniak and Lydia Moland; Assistant Professor Keith Peterson; Faculty Fellow Angela Curran
+Professors Daniel Cohen and Jill Gordon; Associate Professors James Behuniak, Lydia Moland, and Keith Peterson; Faculty Fellow Michael Dacey

 Requirements for the Major in Philosophy